Kotoko (film): Release

 Kotoko premiered at the 68th Venice International Film Festival where it won the Best Film award in the festival's Orizzonti section, the first Japanese film to do so.

 The film was picked up for distribution in the UK by Third Window Films and was released on DVD and Blu-ray Disc on October 8, 2012.

+The film was re-released alongside Tsukamoto’s other films on Blu-ray by Arrow Video as part of the Solid Metal Nightmares Boxset.